padhi-homelab/services/README.md

 <details>
 <summary><h4>Why <code>comp</code>?</h4></summary>

-The multi-staged nature and repetitive commands for setting up compositions with non-standard configuration
-(e.g., non-root containers, networking across compositions etc.) is the raison d'être for `comp`.
+The multi-staged nature and repetitive commands for setting up complex compositions (e.g., containers with host user's UID:GID, shared networks across compositions, etc.) is the raison d'être for `comp`.
+Some of the key features are highlighted below.

-For running non-root containers with the host users UID:GID, so as to avoid permission issues with mounted volumes, one must at least create a `.env` file with variables pointing to their UID:GID, for `docker compose` to pick them up and replace them in YAML files.
+For running non-root containers with the host user's UID:GID (e.g., to avoid permission issues with mounted volumes), one must grab these from the host, and pass them as `env` variables, for `docker compose` to pick them up.
-But, that's just the start!

-One might want to attach some "hooks" when starting and/or stopping services.
-For instance, since Traefik [can't simultaneously accept][traefik config] a static configuration file _and_ some command-line configuration arguments, I have a "start" hook to _generate_ a static configuration file with server-specific details (server's FQDN, ACME email and server etc.).

-One might also want to attach containers to [externally-created Docker networks], for sharing data across multiple compositions without exposing anything to host.
+The same applies to `TZ` and other host-side configs as well.
+Not all of these configs are absolute constants that maybe added to a `.env` and never be updated again.
+In such cases, we ideally want a "hook" that runs before `docker compose` is run, and updates / generates the `.env` as necessary.

+Similar hooks are also desirable to set up [external networks] that are shared across multiple compositions.
-In that case, a separate `docker network` command must be executed before starting services.
+In such cases, the hook would execute a `docker network` command before running `docker compose`.
-`comp` automatically detects external networks in YAML files, and creates them if they do not already exist.
+`comp` automatically grabs all external networks in YAML files, and has a hook to create them if they do not already exist.

-Finally, I also added several safeguards that `docker compose` doesn't provide.
+`comp` also has several safeguards that `docker compose` doesn't provide.
-For instance, missing host directories that are required to be mounted to containers are automatically created by Docker (and are owned by `root`!), but `comp` errors out in such cases requesting the user for explicit action.
+For instance, any non-existent host directories that are mounted to containers are automatically created by Docker and are owned by `root`, even when the `--user` flag is set!
+`comp` errors out in such cases, requesting the user for explicit action.

 #### Why not use Ansible / Kubernetes / XYZ?

 Seemed like overkill, when I initially wrote `comp`.

+#### Why `bash`?

+Why not?
 </details>

 ### Usage